Tenterhooks

 Britisches Englisch / Amerikanisches Englisch Wortschatz:

-British English (B.E.) = First-year Graduate (an Undergraduate)
+British English (B.E.) = First-year Graduate

-American English (A.E.) = Freshmen (at University).
+American English (A.E.) = Freshmen

-“I’ve just started my first year at the University of Hertfordshire, so I’m called a First-year Graduate (an Undergraduate)” B. E.
+“I’ve just started my first year at the University of Hertfordshire, so I’m called a First-year Graduate (an Undergraduate).”
+B. E.

 “I’m a Freshman at MIT. (at University).”
 A. E.